-Contribution-based Jobseeker's Allowance and contribution-based Employment and Support Allowance count as part of your income for tax credits.
-Contribution-based benefits are paid where you have paid or been credited Class 1 National Insurance contributions in the relevant tax years.
+Contribution-based benefits count as part of your income for tax credits.
 Your benefit notice tells you if you are getting a contribution-based benefit.

-Income-based Jobseeker's Allowance or income-related Employment and Support Allowance are paid where you have not paid or been credited enough National Insurance contributions.
-If you are receiving an income-based benefit, we will automatically pay you the maximum entitlement to tax credits you can claim.
+If you are receiving an income-based benefit, we will automatically pay you maximum entitlement to tax credits.